DanBullockCS/CSCI4100U-Project/README.md

 ## NoteTakR

-Note Taking app designed to be minilmalist to quickly take notes and save them in a local sqflite database.
+Note Taking app designed to be minimalist to quickly take notes and save them in a local sqflite database.

 <img src="resources/example.gif" height="300">